Retired colonel pursues Nevada’s 3rd Congressional seat

 Big name support

-His website lists a wide breadth of other topics, as well as a lengthy list of supporters that includes Rep. Mark Amodei, the Nevada congressional delegation’s only Republican, and former Clark County Commissioner Bruce Woodbury, who is chairing Robertson’s campaign.
+His website lists a wide breadth of other topics and a lengthy list of supporters that includes Rep. Mark Amodei, the Nevada congressional delegation’s only Republican, and former Clark County Commissioner Bruce Woodbury, who is chairing Robertson’s campaign.

 Amodei has not formally endorsed Robertson, the candidate said, but he has donated money to his campaign.